Type of Artist:

 Writing Diversely – an explanation of the core concepts of diversity in writing, and a guided group discussion about why it is important for writers of all kinds to make their work inclusive.
 Students will learn how to research identities and avoid stereotypes, using case studies and examples of diverse works in Young Adult fiction.
 We will research a diverse identity for a piece of fiction.
 (1- 2 hours, less than 40 students) – read a review of this workshop by University of Nottingham here

 Working professionally with agents – a breakdown of the author-agent relationship, and explanation of how to find a shortlist of agents which will suit different projects.
-We will work on the language used in writing short pitches, short outlines, author biographies and query letters, focusing on ways to improve your submission and draw out the commercial elements of the plot.
+We will work on the language used in writing short pitches, author biographies and query letters, focusing on ways to improve your submission and draw out the commercial elements of the plot.
 We will also discuss how to self-edit your work, and choose an extract of your project to send out.
 NB: students will need a rough idea of their project for the activities, or they can use their favourite novel as an example, e.g. Harry Potter (1 – 2 hours, less than 40 students)

-Working with publishers – an explanation of the process of editing with a publisher, with guided exercises in editing an chapter extract, swapping work and line-editing each other’s writing using Microsoft Word tracked changes and comments.
+Working with publishers – an explanation of the process of editing with a publisher, with guided exercises in editing a chapter extract, swapping work and line-editing each other’s writing using Microsoft Word tracked changes and comments.
 NB: students will need to bring a scene or short story along to edit (1 – 2 hours, less than 40 students)

 13 year olds -18 year olds